p2panda/handbook/website/docs/02-organising-data/queries.md

 ## Client API

+- the client api is the interface for communication between [node and client][nodes]
 - clients can publish entries
     - before that, clients can retrieve parameters required for encoding entries if they can't compute them independently
 - clients can retrieve materialised [documents][documents] of a given schema